Johan-Carinus/assessment-password-generator-react/README.md

 You can then open [http://localhost:3000](http://localhost:3000) with your choice of browser to access the app.
 During development the app was mostly tested in Google Chrome in both standard and reactive mode.

+## App Demos

+There are video examples of the app in operation.
+You can view them in the demo folder.